-On May 11, the FDA announced it will continue to utilize and implement additional alternative inspection tools and approaches while postponing most domestic and foreign routine surveillance inspections.
+On May 11, the FDA announced it would continue to implement alternative inspection tools and approaches while postponing most domestic and foreign routine surveillance inspections.

 FDA Pulls Back on In-Person Inspections During COVID-19

-On March 10, the FDA announced it was suspending in-person audits in foreign countries until at least the end of April.
+On March 10, the FDA announced it was suspending in-person audits in foreign countries until the end of April.

 “We are aware of how this action may impact other FDA responsibilities, including product application reviews,” FDA Commissioner of Food and Drugs Dr. Stephen M. Hahn wrote in an announcement about the temporary suspension.
 “We will be vigilant and monitor the situation very closely and will try to mitigate potential impacts from this outbreak in lockstep with the whole of the federal government.
 We stand ready to resume foreign inspections as soon as feasible.”

-“Importantly, during this interim period, we’re evaluating additional ways to conduct our inspectional work that would not jeopardize public safety and protects both the firms and the FDA staff,” Hahn said about this.
+“Importantly, during this interim period, we’re evaluating additional ways to conduct our inspectional work that would not jeopardize public safety and protects both the firms and the FDA staff,” Hahn said.
 “This could include, among other things, evaluating records instead of conducting an onsite inspection on an interim basis when travel is not permissible.”

 Remote or Virtual Audits Are The Answer